Matsadura/ALX_Time_Saver/README.md

    - Automatically Organizes Project Files in an Interactive Table

 4. [All-in-One Toolkit](#all-in-one-maker)
-   - Extracts all function prototypes for a project and appends them to a "main.h" file.
+   - Extracts all function prototypes for a project and appends them to the header file.
    - Generates project files with ease.
    - Retrieves test files (x-main.c).
-   - Downloads _putchar.c and updates main.h with its prototype.
+   - Downloads _putchar.c and updates header file with its prototype.

 ## Changelogs
 __Added__
 ```
-* ALX Time Saver v2.01 (20-09-2023)
+* ALX Time Saver v2.02 (23-09-2023)
-* Unistall script
-* Backup original vimrc file
+* Create directory and it's partent directories if not found when using mkfiles
 ```
 __Changed__
 ```